MohitKedia/Finance-Fraud-Detection/README.md

 💳 Financial Fraud Detection using Logistic Regression

-📌 Project Overview
+1. 📌 Project Overview

-This project focuses on detecting fraudulent financial transactions using a Logistic Regression Machine Learning model.

-Financial companies process thousands of transactions every day, and identifying fraudulent activities manually is difficult.
+      This project focuses on detecting fraudulent financial transactions using a Logistic Regression Machine Learning model.Financial companies process thousands of transactions every day, and identifying fraudulent activities manually is difficult.

-This project helps predict whether a transaction is:
+      This project helps predict whether a transaction is:✅ Fraudulent Transaction OR ✅ Genuine Transaction using historical transaction data.

-✅ Fraudulent Transaction

-OR

-✅ Genuine Transaction
-using historical transaction data.

-🎯 Problem Statement
+2. 🎯 Problem Statement

-Fraudulent transactions cause major financial losses to banks and financial institutions.

-The objective of this project is to:
+      Fraudulent transactions cause major financial losses to banks and financial institutions.The objective of this project is to:
       Analyze customer transaction patterns
       Detect suspicious transactions
-Build a Machine Learning model using Logistic Regression Predict whether future transactions are fraud or not
+      Build a Machine Learning model using Logistic Regression
+      Predict whether future transactions are fraud or not

-🧠 Machine Learning Algorithm Used
+3. 🧠 Machine Learning Algorithm used - Logistic Regression
-Logistic Regression

       Logistic Regression is a supervised Machine Learning algorithm used for:

-Binary Classification Problems
-Fraud Detection
-Spam Detection
-Disease Prediction
+      Binary Classification Problems, Fraud Detection, Spam Detection, Disease Prediction

 In this project: